 The question is based on the new Foundations Act, from 1 December 2015 onwards.

 We ask our applicants for feedback.
 Your feedback does not affect the evaluation of the application.

-Application must be submitted by the deadline of 31 March, 16:00 (Finnish time).
+The application must be submitted by the deadline of 31 March, 16:00 (Finnish time).

-Please note: application cannot be edited in any way after the deadline.
+Please note: Application cannot be edited in any way after the deadline.

 If you wish to edit your application after submitting it before the deadline, please choose Cancel application.
 Cancelling does not clear your application data.
 After editing the application, you need to submit the application again.

 After submitting the status of the application will be Application received and (within a week after the deadline) it will update to Application under evaluation.

 Only applications submitted via the online service will be considered.